 As one example, Jeremiah prophesied for 18 years in the reign of King Josiah – almost half of his work as a prophet!
 Yet only two brief passages in the entire book can be located with certainty in the time of Josiah.
 We guess that a lot of the book of Jeremiah is set in Josiah’s time – but we can’t be sure.

-Jeremiah does give specific times for many events, but they are mostly later, during the reigns of Josiah’s sons Jehoiakim and Zedekiah.
+Jeremiah gives specific times for many events, but most of those are later, during the reigns of Josiah’s sons Jehoiakim and Zedekiah.

 So let’s consider some of the things that are not found in Jeremiah.

 Jehoahaz only reigned for 3 months, which is a very short time out of Jeremiah’s 40 years of prophesying.
 Jeremiah only mentions him once, calling him “Shallum”, observing that he had been taken away as a captive who would never return (Jeremiah 22:11-12).
 Jeremiah doesn’t mention that it was Pharaoh Neco who captured him and took him to Egypt (see 2 Kings 23:34 and 2 Chronicles 36:4).

 Several important events occurred during the reign of Jehoiakim.
 Yet the book of Jeremiah makes no mention of:

 Jeremiah is a long book and mentions many people by name.
 However, other famous prophets of his time are missing from the book: